snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Working on field validations in the  driver ride Registration page like price and seats fields.

-The field validations for all the fields in both rider and driver has been done
+The field validations for all the fields in both rider and driver has been done.

+ Done with Price and seats field validations as the price takes only positive integers and seats takes 1 to 4 count.